UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

    **Code along!**

-Create a virtual environment called ``venv-python-course``.
+Create a virtual environment called ``vpyenv`.
 First load the python version you want to base your virtual environment on:

 .. tabs::